Preparedness & Response Plan

 Training will be implemented as soon as practicable after employees return to work.
 Online training, if available, will be completed within one day of return to work.

-The City shall maintain the required record-keeping under state executive orders.
+The City shall maintain the required record-keeping under state emergency rules.
 The following records are required to be maintained:

 - Required employee training.